 I am a teacher by profession, a graduate from the College of Agriculture Science and Education.
 I taught for three years and volunteered on many occasions to assist students in different subject areas.
-Currently I am pursuing a Degree in Child Development.
+I recently completed a degree in Management, currently pursuing a masters in Project Management.
 These experiences have developed my ability to understand the learner to give of my best for them to achieve their goals.

 During my time in the classroom both as a teacher and volunteer, I got the opportunity to work with students of different ages in small and large groups.
 I experienced first hand teaching students with different learning styles and learning how to address them.
 I engaged and motivate them to move from one level to the next, I facilitated their learning needs to ensure their success in each subject matter and more importantly I equipped them to think and solve problems.

 My goal is to ensure that each student am given the opportunity to help will meet or exceed their goal academically and their overall attitude.
 My mantra is "Every student can learn, Every student must learn and that a change in attitude is the greatest indicator that true learning has taken place.

 Education & Certification

 Undergraduate Degree: College of Agriculture Science and Education - Current Undergrad, Primary Education(Elementary)